1967 Chicago blizzard: Depth of snow and effects on transportation

 In 2017 as the 50th anniversary of the blizzard neared, people looked back on their own stories of the first day, how long it took some to get home, up to six hours for a usual half hour trip, and how some did not get home for one to two days, staying in their car, in a local tavern.
 One woman decided to walk home from her downtown job, and she said, "People were helping each other — it was wonderful.
 People were stopping in cars that could get through, and they would take you a certain distance," she said.
 "Back then, you could trust people to take you where you wanted to go.
 You never thought twice about getting in and letting them give you a ride home."

 Some sources consider this blizzard to have been "paralyzing" to the city, and the greatest disruption in the city since the Chicago Fire of 1871.
 Plowing was rendered ineffective as the snow fell because the blizzard winds blew the snow back on the freshly plowed roads, stranding vehicles on expressways and arterial streets alike.

 The storm affected the metropolitan Chicago area, with the heaviest snow falling from the west side extending east to northwest Indiana, as far as LaPorte.
 Rockford, northwest of Chicago, had a few inches of snow, while far southeastern Wisconsin (Lake Geneva down to Kenosha) registered 6-10 inches of snow.

 After the blizzard stopped

 After the winds stopped blowing, snow removal could be effective, slowly.
 Helicopters were the emergency vehicles, delivering medicine to diabetics, and food to people stranded in their cars.
 Expectant mothers were taken to hospitals by sleds, snow plow or even a bulldozer.
 Women who could not get out, delivered their babies at home.
 The airports opened about midnight Monday after the snow stopped falling.
 Most schools reopened on Tuesday following the blizzard.
 People who were school age in the blizzard recall the beauty of the snow-covered city and the fun they had in the snow when school was closed.

 Deaths

-Twenty-six people died in the Chicago due to the blizzard, including a young girl shot in crossfire between looters and police.
+Twenty-six people died in Chicago due to the blizzard, including a young girl shot in crossfire between looters and police.
 Some died from heart attacks due to shoveling the snow.